pattern-lab/patternlab-node/packages/docs/src/docs/pattern-pseudo-patterns.md

 Adding a pseudo-pattern is as simple as naming it correctly and following the [pattern-specific JSON file](/docs/creating-pattern-specific-values/) instructions for organizing its content.
 Let's look at a simple example where we want to show an emergency notification on our homepage Mustache template.
 Our `templates/` directory might look like this:

-    article.mustache
+    article.hbs
-    blog.mustache
+    blog.hbs
-    homepage.mustache
+    homepage.hbs

-Our `homepage.mustache` template might look like this:
+Our `homepage.hbs` template might look like this:

 ```html
 {% raw %}